quangly/dynamic_dns/README.md

 # dynamic_dns
-Quick and Dirty Dynamic DNS Using GoDaddy and Cloudflare
+Quick and Dirty Dynamic DNS Using Cloudflare or GoDaddy

 # Cloudflare